 Among the topics of discussion was a pair of flyers that had been circulating in the neighborhood since the morning of August 12.
 One urged calm in the name of “the New American Community,” while the other was unsigned and much more militant, bearing a sketch of a pistol with the caption “We’re looking for people who like to draw,” an apparent parody of the matchbook ads for art school so common at the time — and an obvious attempt at violent provocation.

 After the meeting on Hippie Hill adjourned around 8:30 p.m., several attendees headed towards The Ave and immediately noticed two strange things: there were no police visible anywhere, and The Ave was filled with hundreds of teenagers, both white and black, whom no one at the meeting had ever seen in the U District before.
-All was calm until around 9:30 p.m., when a group of the unfamiliar teenagers began looting Bluebeard’s, a hippie boutique on the 4200 block of The Ave.
+All was calm until around 9:30 p.m., when a group of the unfamiliar teenagers began looting Bluebeard’s, a hippie boutique on the western side of the 4200 block of The Ave.
 Several locals tried to intervene, proclaiming that Bluebeard’s wasn’t the enemy — but to no avail.

 Meanwhile, no police appeared, despite the returning chaos.
 Someone dragged a trash can onto The Ave and lit it on fire — still, no police came.